iemafzalhassan/portfolio-astro/src/content/post/full-stack-chatapp-project.md

 ### <strong>Conclusion</strong>

 By following this guide, you've learned how to set up Three Tier Application, ensuring your app is easy to manage and scale.
-Whether you’re just starting or already familiar with Docker and Kubernetes, this process gives you the foundation to build more complex applications.
+Whether you’re just starting out or already familiar with Docker and Kubernetes, this process gives you the foundation to build more complex applications.

 Keep experimenting, and don't be afraid to tweak things to suit your needs.
 The more you practice, the more confident you’ll become with these powerful tools!